francodacosta/grav-plugin-rich-preview/README.md

 # Rich Preview Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

 The **Rich Preview** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
-Sets thumbnail and description so wyou can control how a linke to your website looks like when shared, for example in whatsapp
+Sets thumbnail and description so you can control how a link to your website looks like when shared, for example in whatsApp

 ## Installation